Rai Extra

 Rai Extra was an Italian television channel owned by RAI and broadcast on Digital terrestrial television in Italy.

 Initially the channel was called RaiSat Extra.
-But in 18 May 2010, when Rai rebranded all its channels, the name RaiSat was extinguished, and the channel was renamed Rai Extra.
+But on 18 May 2010, when Rai rebranded all its channels, the name RaiSat was extinguished, and the channel was renamed Rai Extra.

 It broadcasts reruns of popular entertainment, infotainment and news programs produced or co-produced by the state-owned RAI television network.

 Since 26 November 2010, the channel is replaced by Rai 5.